vzaidman/htz-frontend/docs/FAQ.md

 run the `build` command beforehand, and it is all written to disk.
 Check the `.next/dist` directory to see what code is actually running.

-### How do I see the Babel, webpack, Jest, ESLint, etc. configuration?
+### How do I see the configuration for Babel, webpack, Jest, ESLint, etc.?

 If you are developing an app, most of the Babel and webpack configuration is handled by Next.js, and you can explore its [`server/build` directory][Next.js